jackyzha0/jackyzha0.github.io/content/posts/context-collapse.md

 ## Centrifuging contexts
 I’ve noticed three main strategies individuals, companies, and platforms have adopted in trying to tackle context collapse.

-1. **Lowest Common Denominator**.
+1. **Lowest Common Denominator** ([Vanilla Ice Cream effect](thoughts/Vanilla%20Ice%20Cream%20effect.md)).
 Only making posts that anybody will be able to understand and relate to, staying away from controversial or overly personal topics.
 This approach places an emphasis on quantity of impressions over quality of impressions.

 2. **Realtime**.
 Platforms and individuals are leaning more towards [ephemereal content](thoughts/ephemereal%20content.md), like stories or streaming.
 The 'live' aspect of it means that the audience is encouraged to interact immediately, creating a tighter feedback loop with the audience.